jorgelbg/jorgelbg.github.io/content/posts/elasticsearch-indices-grafana.md

 }
 ```

-The tricky section was that the host filtering was done on over 30 different
+The tricky section was that the host filter included over 30 servers
-servers (hostnames). *The original query also included a couple of additional
+(hostnames). *The original query also included a couple of more conditions that
-conditions that we can disregard for the sake of this article*.
-Of course,
+we can disregard for the sake of this article*.
+Of course, executing this over
-executing this over 19M documents it is expensive and time-consuming (even for ES).
+19M documents it is expensive and time-consuming (even for ES).
+The
-The `query_string` is not very optimal for filtering data.
+`query_string` is not very optimal for filtering data.
 If we look at the
 "internal query" that ES will execute we see something like:

 ```json